Consequences of System Tripping Due to the Absence of an Anti - siphon Pipe in the Stator Cooling Water System

 At this time, the water column with a height difference will exert a suction effect on the stator bars of the generator, creating a negative pressure.
 The water temperature in the stator bars is relatively high, and it may vaporize due to being lower than the saturation pressure.

 The hollow conductors in the stator bars are not straight conductors, and "vapor plugs" may form due to vaporization, causing the stator bars to vibrate, damaging the bar insulation, the sliding pin device, and the pressure plate.
 More seriously, it may lead to the loosening or leakage of the water - electrical joints of the stator bars of the generator, resulting in water ingress into the generator and hydrogen leakage.
-Secondly, the cooling water inside the generator quickly returns to the tank after the water supply is cut off, causing uneven heating of the generator. - What is the function of the anti - siphon pipe?
+Secondly, the cooling water inside the generator quickly returns to the tank after the water supply is cut off, causing uneven heating of the generator.

 The function of the anti - siphon pipe is to allow the water in the vertical section of the return pipe of the stator cooling water system to smoothly return to the tank when the stator cooling water system trips, without causing damage to the inside of the generator due to the siphon effect.